fluent/fluentd-docs-gitbook/developer/plugin-development.md

   * Apache License, Version 2.0
 ````

-You should write plugin description and configurations.
+You should write the plugin description and configurations.

 You can generate configuration using `fluent-plugin-config-format` command.